qoherent/ria-hub-docs/docs/content/.Administration/logging-config.md

 ## Releasing-and-Reopening, Pausing and Resuming logging

 If you are running on Unix you may wish to release-and-reopen logs in order to use `logrotate` or other tools.
-It is possible force Gitea to release and reopen it's logging files and connections by sending `SIGUSR1` to the running process, or running `gitea manager logging release-and-reopen`.
+It is possible force RIA Hub to release and reopen it's logging files and connections by sending `SIGUSR1` to the running process, or running `gitea manager logging release-and-reopen`.

 Alternatively, you may wish to pause and resume logging - this can be accomplished through the use of the `gitea manager logging pause` and `gitea manager logging resume` commands.
 Please note that whilst logging is paused log events below INFO level will not be stored and only a limited number of events will be stored.
-Logging may block, albeit temporarily, slowing Gitea considerably whilst paused - therefore it is recommended that pausing only done for a very short period of time.
+Logging may block, albeit temporarily, slowing RIA Hub considerably whilst paused - therefore it is recommended that pausing only done for a very short period of time.

-## Adding and removing logging whilst Gitea is running
+## Adding and removing logging whilst RIA Hub is running

-It is possible to add and remove logging whilst Gitea is running using the `gitea manager logging add` and `remove` subcommands.
+It is possible to add and remove logging whilst RIA Hub is running using the `gitea manager logging add` and `remove` subcommands.
 This functionality can only adjust running log systems and cannot be used to start the access or router loggers if they were not already initialized.
-If you wish to start these systems you are advised to adjust the app.ini and (gracefully) restart the Gitea service.
+If you wish to start these systems you are advised to adjust the app.ini and (gracefully) restart the RIA Hub service.

 The main intention of these commands is to easily add a temporary logger to investigate problems on running systems where a restart may cause the issue to disappear.

 ## Using `logrotate` instead of built-in log rotation

-Gitea includes built-in log rotation, which should be enough for most deployments.
+RIA Hub includes built-in log rotation, which should be enough for most deployments.
 However, if you instead want to use the `logrotate` utility:

 - Disable built-in log rotation by setting `LOG_ROTATE` to `false` in your `app.ini`.
 - Install `logrotate`.
 - Configure `logrotate` to match your deployment requirements, see `man 8 logrotate` for configuration syntax details.
-  In the `postrotate/endscript` block send Gitea a `USR1` signal via `kill -USR1` or `kill -10` to the `gitea` process itself, or run `gitea manager logging release-and-reopen` (with the appropriate environment).
+  In the `postrotate/endscript` block send RIA Hub a `USR1` signal via `kill -USR1` or `kill -10` to the `gitea` process itself, or run `gitea manager logging release-and-reopen` (with the appropriate environment).
-  Ensure that your configurations apply to all files emitted by Gitea loggers as described in the above sections.
+  Ensure that your configurations apply to all files emitted by RIA Hub loggers as described in the above sections.
 - Always do `logrotate /etc/logrotate.conf --debug` to test your configurations.
-- If you are using docker and are running from outside the container you can use `docker exec -u $OS_USER $CONTAINER_NAME sh -c 'gitea manager logging release-and-reopen'` or `docker exec $CONTAINER_NAME sh -c '/bin/s6-svc -1 /etc/s6/gitea/'` or send `USR1` directly to the Gitea process itself.
+- If you are using docker and are running from outside the container you can use `docker exec -u $OS_USER $CONTAINER_NAME sh -c 'gitea manager logging release-and-reopen'` or `docker exec $CONTAINER_NAME sh -c '/bin/s6-svc -1 /etc/s6/gitea/'` or send `USR1` directly to the RIA Hub process itself.

 The next `logrotate` jobs will include your configurations, so no restart is needed.
 You can also immediately reload `logrotate` with `logrotate /etc/logrotate.conf --force`.